f5devcentral/f5-agility-labs-xc/docs/class2/lab1.rst

 .. note::
    *Automatic Attack Signatures Tuning is enabled which engages automatic a False Positive*

    *suppression engine.
-Any suppressed events are logged within Security Events*.
+Any suppressed events are logged within Security Events.*

 .. note::
    *Attack Signatures Staging is disabled.
 This can be enabled should an Application*